University of Wisconsin-Parkside

 (iii) a description of the institution's policies with respect to unauthorized peer-to-peer file sharing, including disciplinary actions that are taken against students who engage in unauthorized distribution of copyrighted materials using the institution's information technology system;

-When registering a new device on the network users are informed of the University's applicable policies including UW-Parkside Acceptable Use of IT Resources Policy 58, Copyright Policy 76, and the Digital Millennium Copyright Act of 1998.
+When registering a new device on the network users are informed of applicable policies including UW System Administration Policy 25-3: Acceptable Use of Information Technology Resources, Copyright Policy 76, and the Digital Millennium Copyright Act of 1998.

 90.03 Copyright Violations